MayukhChakrabortyDX/bvm/docs/language.md

 What's new is the function signature itself, which is self explainatory, it just means you are taking the said arguments as variables.

+## The @code section

+This is the interesting part, because this contains the actual code that needs to be executed.

+Code part is also analyzed line wise, to make it easier to